jklein131/ris/README.md

 - Seasonal load
   - Simulation can also use historical data, and simulate potential problems and offer solutions.

+to run the simulator you must install `pip install simpy`.
+I did not create a docker build for this.
 Example Run:
 ```bash
 $ make sim.docker